ais-open/ddl2dbt/ImplementationLogic.md

 Inside the ddl file, For each table starting with &quot;LNK&quot; will have a corresponding lnk file.
 The following are the sections of a lnk files and the description involves on how the populate them.

+1. config: Its has two parts:
-1. tags: tags are populated from the &quot;Tags&quot; column present in the csv file.
+    1. Tags: Tags are populated from the &quot;Tags&quot; column present in the csv file.
+    2. Masking Rules: Masking rules are populated if in the csv file a column has a non-empty value in the "Masking Rule" column and It's not equal to "Confidential".
 2. source\_model: It is the concatenation of the keyword &quot;stg\_&quot; with all the unique 'Source Models' present for the current table in the csv.
 3. src\_pk: It contains the primary key for the current table.
 The Primary Key columns are extracted using the logic defined in the DDL Parsing file.
 Out of the extracted column names only the one ending with &#39;\_HK&#39; is taken and populated with src\_pk.
 4. src\_fk: It contains the foreign key for the current table.
 The Foreign Key columns are extracted using the logic defined in the DDL Parsing file.
 These extracted columns are populated with src\_fk.